DETAILED ACTION

 In view of the above, the combination teaches or suggests the operation of filtering the biological sample using a filter, metering the sample using a cavity, mixing the sample with onboard reagents or the added reagents using a serpentine channel, and channeling the flow to an optical reader.
 These flow operations are performed with the application of fluid pressure to push or pull fluid (including the sample fluid) into the compartments and allow mixing with the loaded reagents (paragraphs 0080-0083 and 0088 of Tan) using a diaphragm in the cartridge, actuating members in the reader, valves, and vents for manipulating the sample (paragraphs 0063-0064, 0080-0083, and 0088 of Tan).

-Drews teaches of oscillating the pump to move the reagents in the mixing volume to mix the reagents (paragraph 0089 on page 18 of Drews).
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to oscillate the pump to move the reagents in the mixing volume, as suggested by Drews so as to ensure complete mixing of the reagent.
+Drews teaches of the cycling of the pump to move the reagents into and out of the mixing volume to mix the reagents (paragraphs 0058 and 0069 of Drews).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to oscillate the pumping mechanism of the combination (the membrane of Tan in the cartridge and the actuating element in the reader) to move the reagents into and out of the serpentine channel, as suggested by Drews, so as to ensure complete mixing of the reagent.

 With respect to claim 12, the combination teaches or suggests a method of testing a subject’s saliva for a drug, the method comprising:

-inserting a cartridge into a reader so that: an outer edge of a photonic chip in the cartridge is aligned with an optical sensor in the reader (inserting the cartridge into the reader as suggested by Slowey), a piston in the reader (the actuating element in the reader as suggested by Tan and Larsen) aligns with a diaphragm on the cartridge (the diaphragm suggested by Tan and Larsen), and a plurality of openings in the cartridge (the vents suggested by Tan), each align with individual valves in the reader configured to open or close the openings in the cartridge (the valve of Tan in the reader as suggested by Larsen);
+inserting a cartridge into a reader so that: an outer edge of a photonic chip in the cartridge is aligned with an optical sensor in the reader (inserting the cartridge into the reader as suggested by Slowey), a piston in the reader (the actuating element in the reader as suggested by Tan and Larsen) aligns with a diaphragm on the cartridge (the diaphragm suggested by Tan and Larsen), and a plurality of vent holes in the cartridge (the vents suggested by Tan), each align with individual valves in the reader configured to open or close respective vent holes in the cartridge, the plurality of vent holes including a first vent hole, a second vent hole and a third vent hole, wherein the first, second and third vent holes are different from each other (the valve of Tan in the reader as suggested by Larsen);

-pushing, using the piston, on a diaphragm on the cartridge to displace the diaphragm from a neutral position to a first deflected position while a first opening in the cartridge is open (setting the pump for pulling the fluid through the system);
+pushing, using the piston, on the diaphragm on the cartridge to displace the diaphragm from a neutral position to a first deflected position while the first

-closing the first opening and opening a second opening in the cartridge (finish setting the pump and preparing for pulling fluid to the cartridge);
+closing the first vent hole and opening the second vent hole in the cartridge (finish setting the pump and preparing for pulling fluid to the cartridge);

-partially releasing the diaphragm by withdrawing the piston to pull fluid from a diluted sample cavity in the cartridge into a metering well (moving fluid into the metering well) wherein the second opening is in fluid communication with the diluted sample cavity distal to the metering well;
+partially releasing the diaphragm by withdrawing the piston to pull a defined volume of a diluted saliva sample from a diluted sample cavity in the cartridge into a metering well (moving fluid into the metering well), wherein the second vent hole is in fluid communication with the diluted sample cavity distal to the metering well;

-closing the second opening and opening a third opening that is in fluid communication with a region between the metering well and the diluted sample cavity (preparing for moving the fluid into the mixing chamber);
+closing the second vent hole and opening the third vent hole that is in fluid communication with a region between the metering well and the diluted sample cavity (preparing for moving the fluid into the mixing chamber);

-releasing the diaphragm further by further withdrawing the piston to pull fluid into the metering well and to introduce air between the metering well and the diluted sample cavity (moving the fluid into the mixing chamber);
+releasing the diaphragm further by further withdrawing the piston to pull the diluted saliva sample into the metering well and to introduce air between the metering well and the diluted sample cavity (moving the fluid into the mixing chamber);

-alternatively pushing and releasing the piston to push and pull fluid from the metering well within a serpentine mixing channel in fluid communication with the mixing well (the oscillation suggested by Drews);
+alternatively pushing and releasing the piston to push and pull the diluted saliva sample from the metering well within a serpentine mixing channel in fluid communication with the serpentine mixing channel (the oscillation suggested by Drews);

-releasing the piston to pull the fluid from the serpentine mixing channel onto a surface of the photonic chip (moving the fluid to the chip); and
+releasing the piston to pull the diluted saliva sample from the serpentine mixing channel onto a surface of the photonic chip (moving the fluid to the chip); and

 reading an evanescent optical signal from a waveguide of the photonic chip (making measurements using the chip).